-4. Billing Adjustment
+3. Billing Adjustments

-2002 2001

-Recoverable operating costs Deduct: Provisional Billing \$355,115 (413,685) \$220,637 (258,792)

-Billing Adjustment \$ (58,570) \$(38,155)
+2003 2002 Recoverable operating costs \$251,415 \$355,115 Deduct: Provisional Billings (633,154) (413,685) Billing Adjustments \$(381,739) \$ (58,570)

-The billing adjustment represents the difference between the provisional billing and the actual recoverable operating costs, on a calendar year basis in accordance with Section 19 of the National Energy Board Cost Recovery Regulations.
-The recoverable operating costs for the calendar year is calculated using three quarters of the current fiscal year and one quarter of the previous fiscal year's operating costs.
-The billing adjustment of \$58,570 for 2002 and \$38,155 for 2001 will be applied to the provisional billings of 2004 and 2003 respectively.
+Deferred revenues, calculated on fiscal year basis, include the billing adjustments.
+The billing adjustments, calculated on calendar year basis, represent the difference between the provisional billings and the actual recoverable operating costs, in accordance with Section 19 of the National Energy Board Cost Recovery Regulations.
+The recoverable operating costs for the calendar year are calculated using three quarters of the current fiscal year and one quarter of the previous fiscal year's operating costs.
+The billing adjustments of \$381,739 for 2003 and \$58,570 for 2002 will be applied to the provisional billings of 2005 and 2004 respectively.

-5. Easement Fee
+4. Easement Fee